yasirshah-analyst/Customers-Data-Analytics/Readme.md

 ## Privacy Notice
 - Due to privacy considerations,the complete Excel dataset is not publicly shared.
 Selected sample screenshots from raw dataset and supporting table are provided to demonstrate the cleaning and analysis workflow

+## Data Cleaning
-## Data Cleaning: This project focuses on cleaning and preparing raw data set using Excel.The raw dataset contained several inconsistencies and missing values, including:
+This project focuses on cleaning and preparing raw data set using Excel.The raw dataset contained several inconsistencies and missing values, including:
--Extra spaces and inconsistent casing in Customer_Name -Formatting errors, invalid characters, and missing values in Email -Capitalization inconsistencies, issues in abbreviated names, and missing entries in Country -Mixed formats, incorrect entry, and missing values in Date -Currency symbols in some values, invalid text values (N/A, NULL, Error), and missing data in Total_Spent
+- Extra spaces and inconsistent casing in Customer_Name
+- Formatting errors, invalid characters, and missing values in Email
+- Capitalization inconsistencies, issues in abbreviated names, and missing entries in Country
+- Mixed formats, incorrect entry, and missing values in Date
+- Currency symbols in some values, invalid text values (N/A, NULL, Error), and missing data in Total_Spent

 **Raw Data from row 1 to 49**
 Screenshot: